fenrishunter500/FATEBOOK/New Character Options.md

 **Retaliatory Strike**: *The motto "The best defense is a good offense" is more than just a motto for you; it's nigh a way of life when you are one of a few tasked with protecting mankind from the demons that stalk the shadows.* Once per scene, when hit with an Attack action from the Fight or Magic Fight skills, you may immediately inflict a 2 stress hit on your opponent.
 This strikes comes after you apply any stress taken from your opponent's Attack.

-**Supernatural Senses**: *Where others rely on the raw input of their 5 senses, you have learned to augment your own with the magical energies that fuel your abilities.* You may use Magical Utility instead of Notice when rolling for initiative in combat.
+**Supernatural Senses**: *Where others rely on the raw input of their 5 senses, you have learned to augment your own with the magical energies that fuel your abilities.* You may use Magic Utility instead of Notice when rolling for initiative in combat.

 **Won't You Be My Friend?**: *Friendship, and by extension love, is the strongest force ever conceived.
 You intend to show this fact to the world.* When you make an Empathy or Rapport roll, gain a Fair (+2) bonus to your roll.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY3MTI1Mjk0NSwtMTExMTk4MDI0MiwtMT
+eyJoaXN0b3J5IjpbMzA5OTgwNCwtMTExMTk4MDI0MiwtMTczNz
-czNzIxMDU1Nl19
+IxMDU1Nl19
 -->